Sep 21, 2021

 TOPIC 4: Quantify interior damage due to rainwater ingress.

 While the topics above warrant further investigation, the dire humanitarian and pandemic conditions in the region, including a shortage of hotels, rental cars, gas and running power/water, did not make it feasible to bring teams into the region without considerable logistical challenges and stress on the affected population.
-As such StEER continues to work with partners to extend its street-level panoramic imaging dataset and conduct virtual performance assessments to develop a representative sample suitable for long-term cureation and reuse by other researchers.
+As such StEER continues to work with partners to extend its street-level panoramic imaging dataset and conduct virtual performance assessments to develop a representative sample suitable for long-term curation and reuse by other researchers.
 Members who wish to virtually conduct assessments of buildings using StEER’s aerial and street-level imagery should register their interest here.